h00ley/100-Days-Of-Code/log.md

 - Worked with Tableau

 ### R1D92
-- Continued to play with DataViz
+- Continued playing with DataViz
 - Learned the Word Cloud chart
+- Worked with Tableau

+### R1D93
+- Played with Infographics
+- Learned a lot about Swifts
 - Worked with Tableau